-- Insurance firms — who underwrite REAs for legal fallout and providing them with ‘insurance-approved’ certification on the basis of which communities could accept or bar them.
+- Insurance firms — who underwrite REAs for legal fallout and provide them with ‘insurance-approved’ certification on the basis of which communities would accept or bar them.

 - Private judges — who have heavily invested in their reputation for being dependable issuers of verdicts that accord with our most deeply shared intuitions about justice.

 Objection: Imbalance of power in favour of REAs